visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 **Note:** The `GPUGridLayer` at the moment only works with `COORDINATE_SYSTEM.LNGLAT`.

-**Note:** GPU Aggregation is faster only when using large data sets (point count is more than 500K), for smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.
+**Note:** GPU Aggregation is faster only when using large data sets (data size is more than 500K), for smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.

 **Note:** This layer is similar to [CPUGridLayer](/docs/api-reference/aggregation-layers/cpu-grid-layer.md) but performs aggregation on GPU.
 Check below for more detailed differences of this layer compared to `CPUGridLayer`.